Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 People don't realize how small Israel is.

-In 1997, Mishka Ben David comes up with his own hit list of Hamas officials for the Prime Minister.
+In 1997, Mishka ben David comes up with his own hit list of Hamas officials for the Prime Minister.

-We made a list of them, and uh then we went uh to Prime Minister Benjamin Netanyahu to present uh the list, and uh Netanyahu after reviewing the list uh decided that we must go for the heads of Hamas.
+We made a list of them, and then we went to Prime Minister Benjamin Netanyahu to present the list.

-Khalid Michal, then a senior figure inside Hamas.
+The target now has a name and a face, Khalid Michal, then a senior figure inside Hamas.

 Originally from the occupied territories, he lived in exile in Kuwait before moving to Jordan.